lambdaloop/anipose/README.md

 Anipose is a framework for scalable DeepLabCut-based analysis.
 It supports both 2d and 3d tracking, handles calibration and processing all files within a group of folders.

+The name Anipose comes from *Ani*mal *Pose*, but it also sounds like "any pose".

 (NOTE: This is not yet ready for production, still some issues to fix to make the experience smooth )

 ## Input specification